nescampos/qloohackathon/README.md

 - An OpenAI account or compatible API service
 - A Twilio account (for messaging integration)
 - A WhatsApp Business API (Meta) account (optional)
+- A Telegram account and a bot created with @BotFather (optional)
 - SQL Server or Supabase (production only)

 ## 🛠️ Installation